Pavel-Durov/WHQ/README.md

-This Project uses various technologies for extracting handles data from a given context (.Net applications).
+# WHQ

-It uses ClrMd, WCT, MiniDump and other Windows APIs at its core.
+This Project uses various technologies for extracting Windows process handles data from a given context.
+Based on ClrMd, WCT, MiniDump and other Windows APIs at its core.

 There is two possible sources : live process, dump file